DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/about.md

 ## Mission

-As access to high throughput technology increases, the bottle-neck in biomedical research has shifted from generating data, to analyzing and integrating diverse data types.
-Addressing these needs requires that students and postdocs equip themselves with powerful tools for data mining and interrogation.
-This course focuses specifically on studying global gene expression (transcriptomics) through the use of the R programming environment and the bioconductor suite of bioinformatics packages -- a versatile and robust collection tools for statistics and graphics.
-During this semester-long course, students work with real datasets and carry out all aspects of data analysis on their laptop.
+As access to high-throughput sequencing technology increases, the bottleneck in biomedical research has shifted from generating data, to analyzing and integrating diverse data types.
+Addressing these needs requires that students and postdocs equip themselves with a toolkit for data mining and interrogation.
+This course focuses specifically on studying global gene expression (transcriptomics) through the use of the R programming environment and the Bioconductor suite of software packages – a versatile and robust collection of tools for bioinformatics, statistics, and plotting.
+During this semester-long course, students participate in a mix of lectures and guided code review, all while working with real datasets directly on their laptop.
+Students will learn to analyze RNAseq data using a lightweight and reusable set of modular scripts that leverage open-source software.
+In addition, students will learn best practices in data science for working in R/Bioconductor, including creating interactive data visualizations, making their analyses transparent and reproducible, and identifying experimental bias in large datasets.

 ## Instructors